Interactive Brokers Group was launched in the United States over 40 years ago and opened offices in Australia in 1997.

 Interactive Brokers also offers an ESG trading app called IMPACT which is available on mobile.
 The app lets you filter stocks and ETFs to match your specific ethical requirements and build up a value-based portfolio.
 You can also trade stocks and options directly from the app.

 What are the fees?

-Interactive Brokers markets itself as having the lowest cost trading platform on the market.
-That may be true, but there are loopholes that you need to be wary of.
+Interactive Brokers markets itself as having among the lowest fees on the market.
+That may be true, but the fee structure can be a little tricky to get your head around.

 Broker or commission fees

 IB offers two different pricing structures: Fixed-fee and volume-tiered.
 Whichever pricing model is more suitable for you depends on your trading frequency, so be sure to keep that in mind.